-During 2022, the fair value of plan assets in our U.S. qualified defined benefit pension plan decreased \$493.4 million, or 27.4 percent due to an unfavorable return on assets which resulted in a loss of approximately 22.8 percent and the payment of benefits and expenses.
-The fair value of plan assets in our U.K. pension plan decreased £108.1 million, or 48.2 percent, due primarily to an unfavorable return on assets which resulted in a loss of approximately 46.2 percent.
-Although our rate of return on plan assets for 2022 was lower than our assumptions used in the measurement of our net periodic benefit costs, we believe our assumptions appropriately reflect the impact of the current economic environment and our expectations for the future investment returns based on the plan's asset allocation.
+During 2021, the fair value of plan assets in our U.S. qualified defined benefit pension plan increased \$90.8 million, or 5.3 percent due to a favorable return on assets which resulted in a gain of approximately 9.8 percent, partially offset by the payment of benefits and expenses.
+The fair value of plan assets in our U.K. pension plan increased £9.3 million, or 4.3 percent, due primarily to a favorable return on assets which resulted in a gain of approximately 6.1 percent.
+Although our rate of return on plan assets for 2021 exceeded our assumptions used in the measurement of our net periodic benefit costs, we believe our assumptions appropriately reflect the impact of the current economic environment and our expectations for the future investment returns based on the plan's asset allocation.

-As of December 31, 2022, our pension and OPEB plans have an aggregate unrecognized net actuarial loss of \$569.9 million and an unrecognized prior service credit of \$1.7 million, which together represent the cumulative liability and asset gains and losses as well as the portion of prior service credits that have not been recognized in pension expense.
-The unrecognized net actuarial loss for our pension plans, which is \$601.5 million at December 31, 2022, will be amortized over the average remaining life expectancy of the plan, which is approximately 24 years for the U.S. plan and 28 years for the U.K. plan, to the extent that it exceeds the 10 percent corridor, as described below.
-The unrecognized net actuarial gain of \$31.6 million for our OPEB plan will be amortized over the average future working life of OPEB plan participants, estimated at two years, to the extent the gain is outside of the corridor.
+As of December 31, 2021, our pension and OPEB plans have an aggregate unrecognized net actuarial loss of \$651.1 million and an unrecognized prior service credit of \$1.9 million, which together represent the cumulative liability and asset gains and losses as well as the portion of prior service credits that have not been recognized in pension expense.
+The unrecognized net actuarial loss for our pension plans, which is \$664.7 million at December 31, 2021, will be amortized over the average remaining life expectancy of the plan, which is approximately 25 years for the U.S. plan and 30 years for the U.K. plan, to the extent that it exceeds the 10 percent corridor, as described below.
+The unrecognized net actuarial gain of \$13.6 million for our OPEB plan will be amortized over the average future working life of OPEB plan participants, estimated at two years, to the extent the gain is outside of the corridor.
 The corridor for the pension and OPEB plans is established based on the greater of 10 percent of the plan assets or 10 percent of the benefit obligation.
-At December 31, 2022, \$358.4 million of the actuarial loss was outside of the corridor for the U.S. plans and £56.2 million was outside of the corridor for the U.K. plan.
-At December 31, 2022, \$23.1 million of the actuarial gain was outside of the corridor for the OPEB plan.
+At December 31, 2021, \$400.2 million of the actuarial loss was outside of the corridor for the OPEB plan.

-The amortization of the unrecognized actuarial gain or loss and the unrecognized prior service credit is a component of our net periodic benefit cost and equaled \$15.5 million, \$22.4 million, and \$19.7 million in 2022, 2021, and 2020, respectively.
+The amortization of the unrecognized actuarial gain or loss and the unrecognized prior service credit is a component of our net periodic benefit cost and equaled \$22.4 million, \$19.7 million, and \$18.4 million in 2021, 2020, and 2019, respectively.

-The fair value of plan assets in our U.S. qualified defined benefit pension plan was \$1,308.3 million at December 31, 2022, compared to \$1,801.7 million at December 31, 2021.
-The plan was in an underfunded position of \$118.7 million and \$185.6 million at December 31, 2022 and December 31, 2021, respectively.
-This year-over-year change was due primarily to the decrease in the benefit obligation due to the increase in discount rate, partially offset by a loss on plan assets.
+The fair value of plan assets in our U.S. qualified defined benefit pension plan was \$1,801.7 million at December 31, 2021, compared to \$1,710.9 million at December 31, 2020.
+The plan was in an underfunded position of \$185.6 million and \$339.0 million at December 31, 2021 and December 31, 2020, respectively.
+This year-over-year change was due primarily to the decrease in the benefit obligation due to the increase in discount rate and a higher than expected return on plan assets.